When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 For Thaler, one of the field’s leading voices, the value of behavioral economics lies in a single observation: Most economists study decisions, but not human ones.

 In fact, economics has historically struggled to account for any of the rich, varied, and downright irrational influences of human psychology in our behavior.
-Within the neat models the subject proposes, feeling and instinct are conspicuously absent.
+Within the neat models, the subject proposes, feeling and instinct are conspicuously absent.

 Behavioral economics wades into this murky territory of the mind, which economists had hitherto avoided.
-Using insights from other social sciences about the nature of human choice, thinkers like Thaler have radically reshaped the confines of their subject.
+Using insights from other social sciences about the nature of human choice, thinkers like Thaler have radically reshaped the confines of their subjects.

 The resulting insights are more truthful, useful, and fundamentally human.
-Because merely 5 percent of our cognition occurs at a conscious, logical level, this shift finally aligns economic discourse with our lived reality.
-As another founder of the discipline, Daniel Kahneman notes, “It seems that traditional economics and behavioral economics are describing two different species.”Human beings in traditional economics vs. behavioral economics
+Because merely 5 percent of our cognition occurs at a conscious, logical level, this shift aligns economic discourse with our lived reality.
+As another founder of the discipline, Daniel Kahneman notes, “It seems that traditional economics and behavioral economics are describing two different species.”

 Of course, the impact of behavioral economics extends far beyond academia: It has sweeping implications for businesses of any kind.
 Business challenges are human challenges at heart, and when brands view their audiences as purely rational actors, their views are just as incomplete as those of traditional economists.